branaphy/talking-clock/README.md

 ## Installation Requirements
 Installation of `Python 3.6` is minimally required, however, installation of `Python 3.11` is recommended.
 Python can be downloaded from the following link: https://www.python.org/downloads/

+A stable internet connection is required to run the program, as the program uses an API call to display weather information.

 ## Installation Instructions
 1. Click on the green `Code` button at the top of the repository, then click `Download ZIP`.
 2. Extract the ZIP to the location where you want to install it on your computer.